-When building D-heart, a hospital grade portable electrocardiograph, we imagined how someone isolated in a remote location be it a patient, doctor, or NGO volunteer would interact with an advanced technology.
-With this research we developed a friendly, trustworthy, and reliable design to create an approachable product.
+When building D-heart, a hospital-grade portable electrocardiograph, we imagined how someone isolated in a remote location be it a patient, doctor, or NGO volunteer would interact with advanced technology.
+With this research, we developed a friendly, trustworthy, and reliable design to create an approachable product.

 Bill on Behaviors, on the other hand, puts people at the core of a business.
 Trillio, for example, is just an alarm that reminds an elderly about daily medication.
 Put simply the device works, but we bet on the Bill on Behaviors to lead the project in the right direction.
 Instead of a loud buzzer, we included a function that records the voice of a loved one.
 The sweet voice of a grandkid saying, “Granny take your pill,” is certainly more motivating than, beep.

 In the book, Agro outlines the three essential laws for any connected object.